-What are ERISA and Employee Benefit Claims?
+What are Employee Benefit Claims?

 Employee benefit claims can take many forms and can be raised by current or former participants, or their beneficiaries.